Voluntary cancer insurance helps manage high cost of treatment

-When you consider that U.S. men have slightly less than a one in two lifetime risk of getting cancer, and women have a slightly more than one in three risk,4 voluntary cancer insurance is an option everyone should consider.
+When you consider that U.S. men have slightly less than a 1 in 2 lifetime risk of getting cancer, and women have a slightly more than 1 in 3 risk,4 voluntary cancer insurance is an option everyone should consider.
 However, for people who have a family history of cancer or are at a higher-than-average risk, supplemental cancer insurance is even more important.

 To learn more about how voluntary cancer insurance plans can benefit you or your employees, visit aflac.com/cancerplan.

 Surveillance, Epidemiology, and End Results (SEER) Program (www.seer.cancer.gov).
 Prevalence database: "US Estimated Complete Prevalence Counts on 1/1/2009".
-National Cancer Institute, DCCPS, Surveillance Research Program, Data Modeling Branch, released April 2012, based on the November 2011 SEER data submission, http://srab.cancer.gov/prevalence/canques.html, accessed on February 8, 2013.
+National Cancer Institute, DCCPS, Surveillance Research Program, Data Modeling Branch, released April 2012, based on the November 2011 SEER data submission, http://srab.cancer.gov/prevalence/canques.html